Hospice Criteria for Eligibility

 - Parkinson’s Disease

-Hospice admission criteria may be one of these symptoms or diagnoses, a combination or any other life-limiting illness.
+One of these symptoms or diagnoses, a combination or any other life-limiting illness may be considered for admission.
 It is appropriate to discuss a patient’s care and options, including hospice, at any time during a terminal illness to ensure their wishes and decisions are met.

-The decision ultimately belongs to the patient, although hospice care supports the entire family.
-A common theme for all hospice patients is that they want to be heard and have their caregivers really listen.
-Angels Grace Hospice staff is dedicated to listening to patients and families and supporting all wishes and decisions.
+The decision ultimately belongs to the patient, although comfort care supports the entire family.
+A common theme for all patients is that they want to be heard and have their caregivers really listen.
+Our staff is dedicated to listening to patients and families and supporting all wishes and decisions.

-The staff at Angels Grace Hospice is always here to answer your questions and help you understand how to receive the help and comforting support available to hospice patients.
+Our staff is always here to answer your questions and help you understand how to receive the help and comforting support available to patients.
 The patient’s physician must evaluate hospice criteria and request an evaluation for hospice admission.
 We provide the necessary evaluation by a physician and a qualified Registered Nurse (RN) with training in hospice and palliative care.

 Our staff includes highly trained Medical Directors, Certified Hospice and Palliative Nurses (CHPN), Registered nurses (RNs), Nurse Practitioners (NP), and Certified Nursing Assistants (CNAs) dedicated to make a difference.
 We also provide services from social workers, case managers, chaplains and volunteers.

-Angels Grace Hospice helps patients live their last days to the fullest, providing a host of skilled hospice services including expert medical care and companionship.
+We help patients live their last days to the fullest, providing a host of skilled compassion care services including expert medical care and companionship.
 We listen to the patient and their families to provide comforting care with dignity and respect.
 Contact us to learn more about eligibility requirements based on hospice criteria.